7 Things Effective Business Leaders Believe In and Do

 Moderation

 Moderation for company owners and founders takes many forms.
 For millions of principals, it’s the life-saving secret weapon that keeps them from working too hard and burning out early in their careers.
-For others, it’s the magic formula for developing work-life balance that keeps them sane and helps preserve their physical and mental health.
+For others, it’s the magic formula for developing a work-life balance that keeps them sane and helps preserve their physical and mental health.

 Compassion

 Compassion for employees goes a long way and serves numerous purposes.
 As a way of life, it’s a wise strategy that helps managers and owners as much as it does workers.
-As a management technique and philosophy, compassion is an effective way to demonstrate to employees that their supervisors, managers, and bosses truly care about the success of everyone on the team.
+As a management technique and philosophy, compassion is an effective way to demonstrate to employees that their supervisors, managers, and bosses genuinely care about the success of everyone on the team.

 Community Involvement

-Not long ago, few corporations paid any attention to being members of the communities where they were located or operated.
+Not long ago, few corporations paid attention to being members of the communities where they were located or operated.
 Nowadays, the concept gets more attention than most other managerial strategies, and it is a strategy.
 How can you cultivate and develop it?
 Create local contacts with other businesses, politicians, chambers of commerce, schools, and civic organizations.
 Donate company time and money to local causes.
-Support charities and sponsor events that demonstrate to the community that your company cares about the general well-being of everyone whose lives it touches.
+Support charities and sponsor events demonstrating to the community that your company cares about the well-being of everyone whose lives it touches.

 Networking

 In the digital age, networking is an indispensable process for anyone who wants to succeed in the commercial universe.
 The best management teams and individuals spend time building personal and professional networks.
-They start early in their careers and learn the fine points of making contacts, meeting the right people, understanding how to maintain relationships over long time periods, and more.
+They start early in their careers and learn the fine points of making contacts, meeting the right people, understanding how to maintain relationships over long periods, and more.

 Delegation